MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - [Network transfer](/azure/expressroute/): Includes high-speed, internet-based transfers by using Azure ExpressRoute.
 Network transfer provides a private connection between on-premises infrastructure and Azure that helps to transfer data securely and quickly.

-[Azure Database Migration Service](/azure/dms/dms-overview): Handles the migration of databases to Azure smoothly to minimize downtime and support data integrity.
-Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime (or online migrations).
+[Azure Database Migration Service](/azure/dms/dms-overview): Handles migration of databases to Azure to minimize downtime and support data integrity.
+Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime (or online migrations).
 It provides the following benefits:

-- **Automated migration**: Simplifies the migration process by providing automated workflows for moving on-premises databases to Azure SQL Database, Azure Database for MySQL, and Azure Database for PostgreSQL.
+- **Automated migration**: Simplifies the migration process by providing automated workflows for moving on-premises databases to SQL Database, Azure Database for MySQL, and Azure Database for PostgreSQL.

 - **Continuous replication**: Supports continuous data replication, which enables minimal downtime and keeps data up-to-date during the migration process.

 - **Compatibility**: Supports compatibility checks and recommends optimizations for the target Azure environment to make the transition seamless and efficient.

-- **Assessment tools**: Provides tools for assessing the readiness of databases for migration to identify potential issues and offer recommendations to resolve them.
+- **Assessment tools**: Provides tools for assessing the readiness of databases for migration to identify potential problems and offer recommendations to resolve them.

 [Azure Storage](/azure/storage): Provides scalable, secure, and durable storage solutions tailored for different types of data and use cases.
 The following storage types are supported:

 - [Blob Storage](/azure/storage/blobs/): Stores unstructured data such as documents, images, videos, and backups.
 It's ideal for data scientists who need to store large datasets for machine learning models.

 - [Azure Data Lake Storage](/azure/storage/blobs/data-lake-storage-introduction): Handles big data analytics.
-Azure Data Lake Storage provides hierarchical namespace and compatibility with Hadoop, which makes it suitable for large-scale data analytics projects.
+Data Lake Storage provides hierarchical namespace and compatibility with Hadoop, which makes it suitable for large-scale data analytics projects.

 - [Azure Table storage](/azure/storage/tables/): Stores NoSQL key-values for semi-structured data and is suitable for applications that require a schema-less design.